-Course Course Outcomes: On the On the completion of the course the student will be able to CO1: Discuss the theory of safety measures in chemistry laboratory.
+Course e Outcomes: K Level On th On the completion of the course the student will be able to CO1: Discuss the theory of safety measures in chemistry laboratory.
 [Up to K2] CO2: Understand the qualitative and quantitative analysis in practical chemistry.
 [Up to K3] CO3: Apply the theory on quantitative titration methods.
 [Up to K3] CO4: Analyze the titrated values in tabular format.
 [Up to K4] CO5: Construct the estimated value of the given compounds.
 [Up to K4]